Rajpratik71/zfs_wiki/Generic-DEB-Packages.md

 $ cd ..
 ```

-After you have the source you'll need to configure, compile, and install the packages.
-These steps are the same regardless of if you downloaded a tarball or the git repository.
-Start off with the spl directory.
+Once the source has been prepared you'll need to decide what kind of packages you're building and jump the to appropriate section below.

+## DKMS

+The build system does not support building DKMS deb packages.

+## kmod

+The key thing to know when building a kmod package is that a specific Linux kernel must be specified.
+At configure time the build system will make an educated guess as to which kernel you want to build against.
+However, if configure is unable to locate your kernel development headers, or you want to build against a different kernel, you must specify the exact path with the *--with-linux* and *--with-linux-obj* options.

 ```
 $ cd spl